Nightcap National Park: Regional geology and climate

 The park is on the south-eastern edge of the Mount Warning erosion caldera.
 Creating features of gullies, ridges and a massif of peaks that form the eroded remnants of the Tweed shield volcano.
 The tallest peak at Nightcap is Mount Burrell also known as Blue Knob with an elevation of 933m above sea level.
 The Nightcap Range is mostly situated in the park and is a spur off the Great Dividing Range.

 The basalt and rhyolite lava that once flowed from the Tweed volcano (known as Mount Warning), which erupted over 23 million years ago, has produced various vegetation communities.
 On soil with a rhyolitic base is warm temperate rainforest that covers much of the park, and the nutrient rich basalt soil produces sub-tropical rainforest.

 Nightcap has the highest rainfall in NSW with rain exceeding 2500mm per annum.
 The mean temperature ranges from 19.1 °C to 29.7 °C; the region can experience high humidity and temperatures can get close to 40 °C. High rainfall events and storms of cyclonic strength can occur during the summer.

 Aboriginal heritage

-Several Aboriginal communities inhabited the region and a spiritual connection to the land, including the Nganduwal people, Galibal, Githabul and Widjabal speaking peoples.
-The Widjabal people lived at Nightcap Range for at least 4000 years.
+Several Aboriginal communities inhabited the region and had a spiritual connection to the land, including the Wiyabal people, Nganduwal people, and Galibal, Githabul speaking peoples.
+The Wiyabal people lived at Nightcap Range for at least 4000 years.
 The region is the base for the Bundjalung nation.
 Historically the park provides rock shelters for the Aboriginal people.
-The park's landscapes, plants and animals feature prominently in Aboriginal culture and dreaming stories and there are sacred sites of cultural significance in the area.
+The park's landscapes, plants and animals feature prominently in Aboriginal culture and dreaming stories and there are sacred sites of high cultural significance in the area.